 - Hit replay!
 3 social media marketing videos from Inman Connect events

 The industry members who spoke with Inman agreed that there are a number of material advantages to cultivating a strong Instagram presence.
-Simon, for instance, said that — much like Velasquez — he’s received referrals from the platform.
+Simon, for instance, said that he’s received referrals from the platform.
 He’s also earned “more respect from other agents” in his region.

 Grossman made a similar point.
 He recalled that about a month ago he received a referral from an agent in South Carolina.
 When Grossman asked how the agent found him, “She said that an agent in her office told her about me, and he found me on social media.”

-Such stories are not out of the ordinary, and they highlight how there can be major opportunities, and big money, in harnessing social media.
+Such stories are not out of the ordinary, and they highlight how there are major opportunities, and big money, in harnessing social media.
 And in Grossman’s case, that has paid off handsomely.

 “I’ve definitely gotten a good amount of business from it,” he said.
 “It’s probably been a few million in volume from Instagram alone this year.”